hyundai-robotics/doc-hi6-operation/7-system/6-initialization/1-system-format.md

 ﻿# 7.6.1 System Format

-1. On the status bar of the Hi6 teach pendant screen, check if the operation mode is set to manual mode.
+1. On the status bar of the ${cont_model} teach pendant screen, check if the operation mode is set to manual mode.

     ![](../../_assets/tp630/sbar-mode-manual_eng.png)